GoyalLab/fatemap_multiplet_public/giniAnalysisKK/Gini_README.md

 plotGini.R - reads in the Gini .tsv file to make plots and runs simulations for example distributions to create plots for them to.

+Gini coefficient values can differ slightly based on the cluster assignment, without altering any of the conclusions.

 Of note when these scripts were run the folder structure looked like below:

 <img width="424" alt="image" src="https://github.com/GoyalLab/fatemap_multiplet_public/assets/9827466/1f6e2cbc-cba8-47cf-8dc6-500f0552260e">